-Here both commonalities and differences in the implementation of European case law can be seen.
-The German courts have excelled primarily in distinguishing the negotiating obligations; while courts in the Netherlands and the United Kingdom have issued judgments which deal with the ultimately relevant question of what ‘fair, reasonable and non-discriminatory’ (FRAND) means.
+Common features and differences in the implementation of European case law can both be seen.
+The German courts have excelled primarily in distinguishing the negotiating obligations, while courts in the Netherlands and the United Kingdom have issued judgments which deal with the ultimately relevant question of what ‘fair, reasonable and non-discriminatory’ (FRAND) means.

 This chapter sheds light on the different lines of national case law, with a certain emphasis on Germany, due to the number of relevant decisions rendered there.

 In its comparatively short decision, the ECJ set out a sequence of steps that patent owners must follow to enforce claims for injunctive relief under an SEP.
 At the same time, it prescribed specific responses by means of which the alleged infringer can circumvent these claims for injunctive relief.